-I have been looking for a fast wide-field astrophotography setup for fullframe DSLR imaging, as well as ASI CMOS imaging.
+I have been looking for a fast wide-field astrophotography setup for fullframe DSLR imaging around FL 300mm, as well as ASI CMOS imaging.

-Actually, within a reasonabe price range there are not that many telescopes available on the market.
-I had some satisfying results with the TecnoSky 70AG telescope a few weeks back.
+Actually, within a reasonabe price range there are not that many telescopes available on the market meeting these criteria .
+I had some satisfying test results with the TecnoSky 70AG telescope a few weeks back.
 There is another alternative, with assumably very good image quality: the Esprit 80 F5 at a focal lenght of 400mm.
 And then you have this new model of the Sharpstar 61EDPH, the 76mm model.

 The 300-350 focal range was important to me.
 Shorter focal lenghts would bring me too close to my regular DSLR telelenses of good quality (eg. the 180mm ED Nikkor F2.8).
-So Redcats and whitecats dropped of the list.
-Also the Esprit 80mm F5 with 400mm focal length brings me too close to the Esprit 120mm F5.5 with 663mm focal length.
+So Redcats and whitecats, with FL=250mm, dropped of the list for this reason.
+Also the Esprit 80mm F5 with 400mm focal length brings me already too close to the Esprit 120mm F5.5 with 663mm focal length.

-I took a gamble and ordered the Sharpstar 76EDPH after seeing one full frame result on Astrobin.
-The gamble is there because I could not at this time find any reviews or examples of uncropped full frame RAW frames.
+I took a small gamble and ordered the Sharpstar 76EDPH after seeing one full frame result on Astrobin.
+The gamble is that I could not find at this time any reviews or examples of uncropped full frame RAW frames.

 I ordered the telescope with Teleskop Service (Germany) on Monday and on Friday the instrument arrived.